abdulmoiz01001/landing-page/README.md

 3. **Explore the Website**: Navigate through different pages using the navigation menu and interact with the various elements on each page.

-## Contributions

-Contributions to this project are welcome!
-If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements

 - This project was inspired by the need for a visually appealing and user-friendly food website landing page.